Zach LaVine's Status For 76ers-Bulls Game

-Zach LaVine is listed as questionable for Sunday's game between the Philadelphia 76ers and Chicago Bulls.
+Final Update: Zach LaVine has been ruled out for Sunday's game between the Philadelphia 76ers and Chicago Bulls.

 The Chicago Bulls are hosting the Philadelphia 76ers in Illinois on Sunday, but for the game they could be without one of their best players.